 Ruth Hol Mjanger

 Mjanger (b.
 1977) is an associate professor in drama at NLA University College, with drama education from Agder University College and Bergen University College, in addition to intercultural studies at NLA.
-Mjanger has for the last 10 years been a project coordinator for NLA's involvement in developing teacher education in Nepal.
 With her background as an artist, teacher and researcher, she often works in interdisciplinary and relational collaborations which explores connections between art, body, space and existential issues.
-Her artistic research practice is related to Frantzsen&Mjanger.
+Mjanger has for the last 12 years been a project coordinator for NLA's involvement in developing teacher education in Nepal.
+Her artistic (research) practice is related to Frantzsen&Mjanger.